ulinnuhaha/truku_translation/1-directional translation/README.md

 ```
 trans_direction refers to the direction of the translation model where ch2tr is Chinese➝Truku
 ## Run mT5+MLM
-Before performing mT5+MLM and mT5 from Scratch, we need to prepare special data for these processes.
+Before performing mT5+MLM and mT5 from Scratch, we need to prepare special data, i.e., training and validation data for these processes.
 Then you can run `create_data_for_mlm.py` script.

 To perform adapting Multilingual Language Models to unseen languages with MLM-TUNING, we do MLM-fine-tuning of Google's mT5-small on Truku languages to get the initial model checkpoint for translation.
 After we obtain training and validation data of Truku corpus for performing MLM-Tuning.
 You can run the `mt5_mlm.py` script as the following command: